-TikTok is a short-form video sharing app where users can create and share clips up to 60 seconds long.
-What’s unique about TikTok—and what makes its content so shareable—is its ever-growing “Sounds Library,” from which creators can easily add to their videos song clips or snippets of dialogue from TV shows, movies, and even other creators’ TikToks.
+TikTok is a short-form video sharing app where users can create and share clips up to 10 minutes long.
+What’s unique about TikTok — and what makes its content so shareable — is its ever-growing “Sounds Library,” from which creators can easily add to their videos song clips or snippets of dialogue from TV shows, movies, and even other creators’ TikToks.

 “One of TikTok’s greatest strengths lies in creating a community that feels close-knit despite being massive in size.
 A meme, trend, or song created on TikTok can quickly morph from an in-joke to a nationwide phenomenon.”